The original Acopa factory was founded in Guadalajara, Mexico by Ernesto Vazquez and Dario Piana, two Mexican climbers in April, 1997.

 Guadalajara, founded in the 15th Century, is Mexico's 2nd largest city and has traditionally been the home of artisans and shoe makers.

 “Acopa” means “up” in the ancient language of the Aztecs, called Náhuatl.
-Both the brand name and the logo they chose is meant to communicate a climber’s basic impulse; to go up!
+Both the brand name and the logo they chose are meant to communicate a climber’s basic impulse; to go up!

 This impulse to climb, to explore, to grow and learn by pushing our limits; is what Dario & Ernesto sought to empower and support when they took on Acopa's original mission: Designing and producing the best rock-climbing shoes in the world.